yvkozub/curl/docs/ECH.md

 attempts ECH with various test servers.
 While that is a useful test and does find issues (e.g. with the wolfSSL build), it's nowhere near comprehensive and we're not (as yet) sure what would be the right level of coverage.
+Note that when running that you should not have a ``$HOME/.curlrc`` file that affects ECH or some of the negative tests could produce spurious failures.

 ## WolfSSL build